 Puck’s design—to see “two at once woo one,” has now supplanted Oberon’s.
 He seems to take pleasure in the patterns he can create with the four humans, whom he sees as interchangeable.
 The words “two,” “woo,” and “one” create playful assonance reflecting Puck’s delight in the shifting dance of the human lovers’ affections.
 In addition, by using the word “prepost’rously,” Puck could be referring either to mean inverted order or to mean unnaturalness and absurdity.
 This inversion and unnaturalness may refer not only to Puck’s interventions with the human lovers, but also to his rejection of his master’s authority to pursue his own pleasure.

-As Puck’s influence in the plot of the four human lovers grows, Oberon finds that the only way to bring back natural order, is for Puck to create further confusion.
+As Puck’s influence in the plot of the four human lovers grows, Oberon finds that the only way to bring back natural order is for Puck to create further confusion.
 He tells Puck:

 The starry welkin cover thou anon